NUEDEXTA Side Effects

 aAdverse effects occurring in 5% or more of patients on NUEDEXTA and at two times or more the placebo rate.

-Adverse reactions leading to discontinuation1
+Adverse effects leading to discontinuation1,2

 The most commonly reported adverse reactions (incidence ≥2% and greater than placebo) that led to discontinuation of NUEDEXTA were muscle spasticity (3%), respiratory failure (1%), abdominal pain (2%), asthenia (2%), dizziness (2%), fall (1%), and muscle spasm (2%).

-Risk of falls1,2
+Risk of falls1

-- The incidence of falls with NUEDEXTA was similar to placebo; however, NUEDEXTA may cause dizziness
+- The incidence of falls with NUEDEXTA was similar to placebo; however, NUEDEXTA may cause dizziness.

-- Precautions to reduce the risk of falls should be taken, particularly for patients with motor impairment affecting gait or a history of falls
+- Precautions to reduce the risk of falls should be taken, particularly for patients with motor impairment affecting gait or a history of falls.

 These are not all the risks from use of NUEDEXTA.
+Learn More:

 bAdverse events occurring in more than 1% of patients.

-NUEDEXTA is contraindicated in patients with a prolonged QT interval, congenital long QT syndrome, history suggestive of torsades de pointes, heart failure, patients receiving drugs that both prolong QT interval and are metabolized by CYP2D6 (eg, thioridazine and pimozide), patients with complete atrioventricular (AV) block without implanted pacemaker or at high risk of complete AV block.
+NUEDEXTA is contraindicated in patients with a prolonged QT interval, congenital long QT syndrome, history suggestive of torsades de pointes, heart failure, patients receiving drugs that both prolong QT interval and are metabolized by CYP2D6 (e.g., thioridazine and pimozide), patients with complete atrioventricular (AV) block without implanted pacemaker or at high risk of complete AV block.